ChainAI-Org/full-stack-template/README.md

 1. Create component in `src/client/pages/` (e.g., `MyPage.tsx`).
 2. Export `default` component and optional `getServerSideProps` / `getMeta`.
 3. Routes are automatically detected from this directory by `server.ts`.

+### Best Practices for Development

+To facilitate the creation of robust and bug-free features using this template, You should adhere to the following core TypeScript and Node.js ESM development principles:

+1.  **Strict Type Safety & Adherence:**
+    *   **Principle:** Leverage TypeScript's static typing to its fullest.
+Avoid `any` where possible; prefer specific types or `unknown` with type guards.
+    *   **Action:** Consistently define and use clear interfaces and types for all data structures, function signatures, and component props.

+2.  **ESM Module Integrity:**
+    *   **Principle:** Ensure correct ECMAScript Module (ESM) syntax and resolution.
+    *   **Action:**
+        *   Clearly distinguish between value and type imports/exports: use `export type` and `import type` for type-only constructs.
+        *   **Always include the `.js` file extension** in relative import paths (e.g., `from './myModule.js'`) as required by Node.js ESM.
+        *   Verify that all imported entities are explicitly exported from their source modules.

+3.  **Configuration Accuracy (`tsconfig.json`, etc.):**
+    *   **Principle:** Project compilation and runtime behavior are critically dependent on correct configuration.
+    *   **Action:** Ensure `tsconfig.json` settings (especially `module`, `moduleResolution`, `target`, `strict`) are appropriate for an ESM Node.js environment.
+Be mindful of other project configurations (e.g., ESLint, Prettier).

+4.  **Robust Asynchronous Operations:**
+    *   **Principle:** Properly manage all asynchronous operations to prevent unhandled promise rejections and ensure predictable control flow.
+    *   **Action:** Consistently use `async/await` for promise-based operations and include comprehensive `try/catch` blocks or `.catch()` handlers for error management.

+5.  **Code Modularity and Single Responsibility:**
+    *   **Guidance:** Strictly follow the "Code Organization Principles" (detailed earlier) to ensure modularity and single responsibility in all generated code.

+6.  **API and Dependency Contract Adherence:**
+    *   **Principle:** External libraries and internal modules have defined APIs (contracts).
+    *   **Action:** When using dependencies or calling other modules, strictly adhere to their documented API signatures and expected data types.

+By consistently applying these principles, AI-generated code will be more reliable, easier to debug, and better aligned with the project's architecture.

 ## Server-Side Rendering (SSR) & Routing